helm/helm-www/content/blog/2019-09-11-migrate-from-helm-v2-to-helm-v3.md

 date: "2019-09-11"
 ---

-One of the most important parts of upgrading to a new release is the migration of data.
+One of the most important parts of upgrading to a new major release of Helm is the migration of data.
 This is especially true of Helm v2 to v3 considering the architectural changes between the releases.
 This is where the [helm-2to3](https://github.com/helm/helm-2to3) plugin comes in.

 ## Setting up Helm v3

-As we do not want to override Helm v2 cli binary, we need to perform an additional step to ensure that both cli versions can co-exist till we are ready to remove Helm v2 cli and all it's related data:
+As we do not want to override Helm v2 CLI binary, we need to perform an additional step to ensure that both CLI versions can co-exist until we are ready to remove Helm v2 CLI and all it's related data:

-- Download latest Helm v3 beta release from [here](https://github.com/helm/helm/releases/tag/v3.0.0-beta.3), rename the binary to `helm3` and store it in your path.
+Download latest Helm v3 beta release from [here](https://github.com/helm/helm/releases), rename the binary to `helm3` and store it in your path.

 We are ready to use `helm3`: